 - 3.5.1.
-Our Delivery Plan covers the financial years 2011/12, 2012/13 and 2013/14.
-The specific proposals set out in our Programme of Investment will be delivered by 2014 unless they are ongoing measures, for example Road safety education, training and publicity.
-Proposals marked with an asterisk () will be ongoing for the foreseeable future. - 3.5.2.
-We will refresh our Delivery Plan every three years with the next one due by April 2014. - 3.5.3.
+We aim to implement the delivery actions identified in our Delivery Plan over the next 20 years, by 2031 - the lifetime of the MTS.
+We will refresh our Delivery Plan every three years with the next one due by April 2014. - 3.5.2.
+Our Programme of Investment covers the financial years 2011/12, 2012/13 and 2013/14.
+We will deliver the specific proposals set out in our Programme of Investment by 2014 unless they are ongoing measures, for example road safety education, training and publicity.
+Proposals marked with an asterisk (\) have received LIP funding prior to 2011/12 and those marked with two asterisks (\\) will continue beyond the first three year LIP period. - 3.5.3.
 Developing our Programme of Investment demand for particular interventions comes from a number of sources.
-Some of the projects we consider are in direct response to external factors, legislation or events for example to support the Mayor's Cycle Hire Scheme or the Olympics.
+Some of the projects we consider are in direct response to external factors, legislation or events for example to support the Mayor of London's Cycle Hire Scheme or the Olympics.
 Some are clearly data-led, for example, Principal Road Maintenance and Local Safety Schemes.
 Others come from our residents and businesses through an established and accountable process via our Ward Councillors, who have an excellent grasp of local issues, to the appropriate Cabinet Member. - 3.5.4.
 Officers then review the potential benefits of, and justification for, such proposals, taking into account the supporting evidence available, previous experience, funding availability and likely value for money as well as their public and political support before presenting them to the Cabinet Member for decision. - 3.5.5.
 We developed our Programme of Investment by reviewing these potential interventions in light of the goals and challenges of the MTS and our emerging LIP Objectives.
-We ensured that the programme addresses the whole range of our Objectives and includes both physical improvements and educational or promotional activities targeted at locations where they will make a real contribution. - 3.5.6.
+We ensured that the programme addresses the whole range of our Objectives and includes both physical improvements and educational or promotional activities targeted at locations where they will make a real contribution.

+- 3.5.6.
 We aim to ensure that we maximise the benefits of our investment by contributing to a number of our Objectives with each proposal.
-This involves considering how we can deliver our Objectives and the needs of all road user

-- groups in each scheme we propose for example by incorporating streetscape improvements or additional cycle parking into Local Safety or Bus Priority schemes. - 3.5.7.
+This involves considering how we can deliver our Objectives and the needs of all road user groups in each scheme we propose for example by incorporating streetscape improvements or additional cycle parking into Local Safety or Bus Priority schemes. - 3.5.7.
 We prioritised investment in transport areas and locations where there is evidence to suggest that the projects will make a contribution to our LIP Objectives and Targets.
 We then agreed these priorities with the Cabinet Member. - 3.5.8.
 We will continue to review our priorities regularly throughout the LIP period through our annual work programmes and future LIP Annual Spending Submissions, adjusting them if necessary.
 We also review our work programmes each quarter to monitor progress and respond to changes in priority and circumstances.
 The Cabinet Member and his Lead Members are fully involved in this process. - 3.5.9.
-There is a slight discrepancy between the total 2011/12 amounts for maintenance in Table 3.1 Potential Funding Sources and Table 3.4 Proposed Programme of Investment.
-This is because TfL ask boroughs to over programme schemes funded by their Principal Road Maintenance LIP allocations by 25 per cent in case of any under spend that may become available during the financial year.
+There is a slight discrepancy between the total 2011/12 amounts for maintenance in Table 4 Potential Funding Sources and Table 8 Proposed Programme of Investment.
+This is because TfL asks boroughs to over programme schemes funded by their Principal Road Maintenance LIP allocations by 25 per cent in case of any under spend that may become available during the financial year.

-Table 3.4 - Proposed Programme of Investment - Corridors and Neighbourhoods and Smarter Travel, Maintenance and Major Schemes.
+Table 8 - Proposed Programme of Investment - Corridors andNeighbourhoods and Smarter Travel, Maintenance and Major Schemes.